Two Russian bankers left in EU limbo, despite court win

 "Sanctioning them was a counterproductive mistake.
 They have nothing to do on the EU's list nor any other list," it said.

-Aven and Fridman will remain frozen out of EU travel and banking for the time being, however.
+Aven and Fridman remain frozen out of EU travel and banking for the time being, however.

-The EU Council first has two months and 10 days to decide if it will appeal.
+The EU Council first has two months and 10 days to decide if it would appeal.

-Meanwhile, Aven and Fridman were also blacklisted by the EU in a second decision in 2023, which remains subjected to separate lawsuits that have not been ruled on yet.
+Meanwhile, Aven and Fridman were also blacklisted by the EU in a second decision in 2023, which remained subject to separate lawsuits that have not been ruled on yet.

 "There is as yet no date set for the judgment in these cases," a European Court of Justice (ECJ) spokesman said.